clive-666/clive-666/README.md

 - 👋 Hi, I’m @clive-666
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning anything i've time for
-- 💞️ Happyb to colborate
+- 💞️ Happy to colborate
 - 📫 How to reach me - email

 <!---